 The City of Peachtree City collects a lodging tax, which was authorized by O.C.G.A.
 48-13-54 for the promotion of tourism and to facilitate trade shows and conventions.
 On July 14, 2004, an intergovernmental agreement was signed between Peachtree City Tourism Association, now known as the Peachtree City Convention and Visitors Bureau, and the Authority.
 This agreement provides for the Authority to receive 20% of the hotel/motel tax received by the Convention and Visitors Bureau from the City and was retroactive to November 1, 2003.
-The agreement was renewed on May 13, 2010 and remained in place until December 13, 2012, at which time the agreement was amended.
-The new agreement provides for the Authority to receive a flat monthly rate as described in the table below:
+The agreement was renewed on May 13, 2010 and remained in place until December 13, 2012, at which time the agreement was terminated.